cazyw/shakespeare-quotes/README.md

 * Heroku account to host the service if using online
 * MongoDB and Robomongo (local), mLab (production))

 Check `package.json` for other packages installed.
-As I also used `create-react-app` for the front end, it has it's own `package.json` in the client/ folder.
+As I also used `create-react-app` for the front end; it has it's own `package.json` in the client/ folder.

 ## Application Installation Instructions

 Clone the repository.

 Install node, mongodb and robomongo for local server usage.
-To install the other required packages, run:
+To install the other required packages (for both the Express server and React server), run:
 ```
 $ npm run install-all
 ```